pondersource/nextcloud-mfa-awareness/SimpleSAMLPHP.md

     - Create a database inside MySQL server I named it **saml**

-- Configure SimpleSAMLphp by changing below variables in `/var/www/simplesamlphp/config/config.php`:
+- Configure SimpleSAMLphp by changing below variables in `/var/www/simplesamlphp-19.1.5/config/config.php`:

     - `auth.adminpassword` - Set a password.
-If you’d like to encrypt it (recommended) run /var/simplesamlphp/bin/pwgen.php and use it’s output as a value here.
+If you’d like to encrypt it (recommended) run /var/www/simplesamlphp-19.1.5/bin/pwgen.php and use its output as a value here.
     - `secretsalt` - A secret key.
 Use openssl rand -base64 32 to generate a random value to go here (use this to hash users passwords inside database).
     - `production` - Default value is set to true, as this is for testing I did change it to false.
 That way your UI will show a warning that it’s not productive.
 Could prevent accidents.
     - `database.dsn` - Set your mysql database connection string here. in my environment it is *mysql:host=localhost;dbname=saml*